LexGlu/binance-api/README.md

 ```bash
 docker-compose up -d
 ```
 4. Wait for the containers to be built and started.
-Please not that Python script [get_kline_data.py](./get_kline_data.py) will run on startup (to collect sample data from Binance API).
+Please note that Python script [get_kline_data.py](./get_kline_data.py) will run on startup (to collect sample data from Binance API).
 You can check the status of the containers with the following command:
 ```bash
 docker-compose ps
 ```